Mediamazine

 Monday, February 19, 2007

 Webshots is a photo sharing and storing site from CNET that allows you to do more with your visual content than what would have been possible by just storing them on your computer.
-In many ways, it is like other photo sharing sites like Flickr, MSN Photos, Kodak Gallery — yet it does have some features that set it apart from these other sites.
+In many ways, it is like other photo sharing sites like Flickr, MSN Photos, Kodak Gallery, etc. It does have some features that set it apart from these other sites.

 In future blog posts, we will show you how you can use all the Webshots features to your advantage.